-A Healthy Beverage
+A Healthy Beverage With Some Drawbacks

 Coffee has had a reputation as a delicious but not-very-healthy beverage for a long time.
 Recently though—to the joy of coffee lovers everywhere that the news has reached—it's been found to have some important health benefits.
-According to researchers, drinking coffee significantly reduces the risk of several serious diseases that are more likely to strike us as we grow older, including Type 2 diabetes, Parkinson's disease, prostate cancer, liver disease, liver cancer, one type of skin cancer, and dementia, including Alzheimer's disease.
+According to researchers, drinking coffee significantly reduces the risk of several serious diseases that are more likely to strike us as we grow older, including type 2 diabetes, Parkinson's disease, prostate cancer, liver disease, liver cancer, one type of skin cancer, and Alzheimer's disease.

 Experiencing fewer diseases, especially those that may be fatal, can do wonders for increasing our lifespan.
 It certainly seems that we would have a chance of living longer if we drank coffee regularly, but it would be nice to have evidence for this assumption.
 In May, 2012, The New England Journal of Medicine published the results of an almost fourteen year study of over 400,000 people.
 People who drank coffee every day were significantly less likely to die than non-coffee drinkers.

 The survey has been criticized by some researchers, but others say that since it included so many people it's probably fairly accurate.
 In addition, more recent research has shown specific health benefits of coffee.
-Drinking coffee has its drawbacks, but according to the present state of our knowledge its potential benefits far outweigh its disadvantages.
+Drinking coffee has some drawbacks, but according to the present state of our knowledge its potential benefits may far outweigh its disadvantages.

 Coffee Drinking and Longevity

 In general, the survey showed that the greater the number of cups of coffee drunk in one day, the lower the chance of dying.
-This trend held true up to around four or five cups of coffee a day.
+This trend held true up to and including four or five cups of coffee a day.
 At six cups a day the benefit was still present but had decreased slightly.
 The maximum decrease in death risk was 16% for women and 12% for men.
 The results were unaffected by whether the coffee was caffeinated or decaffeinated.

 There have been criticisms of the study.
-First, as in any survey-type study, we can't prove that in every case coffee drinking kept someone alive; people may have lived longer because they had a healthier lifestyle than other people in the study or because they had genes that gave them longevity, for example.
+First, as in any survey-type study, we can't prove that in every case coffee drinking kept someone alive.
+People may have lived longer because they had a healthier lifestyle than other people in the study or because they had genes that gave them longevity, for example.
 Another criticism is that people were asked about their coffee drinking habits only at the start of the survey.
 People's choice of beverage can change over a thirteen to fourteen year period.
 The large number of people involved in the survey helps to reduce the possible sources of error, however.

 Coffee Consumption and Decrease in Death Risk